Daneika/DogFaceMash/README.md

 # Dog Face Mash

-An app to compare pictures of dogs and choose the winner based on cuteness.
-Users can compare random dogs chosen from a selction of images and then their two favourite ones are compared resulting in a winner.
+An app to compare pictures of dogs based on cuteness.
+Users can compare random dogs chosen from a selection of images and then in the final round select a winner.
 The app idea is based on FaceMash.

 This is the first [React](https://reactjs.org/) app I have built from scratch and I used [Material UI](https://material-ui.com/) to help with the styling and icons came from [Font Awesome](https://fontawesome.com/).
 All the images were taken from [Unsplash](https://unsplash.com/) and are licensed for free use (https://unsplash.com/license).